fourthperson/personality_api/README.md

 Status value <code>200</code> means Success, with the requested information in the <code>data</code> key.<br/>
 Status value <code>500</code> means that an error occured, and it will return a string description of the error under the <code>data</code> key.

+## Demo

+I have hosted this API at https://perstestapi.iaklabs.com as the base URL

 ## Routes